Concentrated Geo-Privacy: Introduction

 \textit{Differential privacy (DP)} is the de facto privacy model for protecting personal information.
 Under DP, the output of a query is perturbed randomly such that its probability distribution does not change much on datasets that are ``similar''.
 In standard DP, this similarity is defined in terms of \textit{neighboring inputs}: \begin{definition}[Differential Privacy \cite{dwork2006calibrating}] Let $\varepsilon,\delta \geq 0$.
 A randomized mechanism ${M}:U\rightarrow V$ is $(\varepsilon,\delta)$-differentially private, or simply $(\varepsilon,\delta)$-DP, if for any neighboring inputs $x\sim x'\in U$ and any measurable $S\subseteq V$,

 \end{definition} Smaller values of $\varepsilon,\delta$ correspond to better privacy.
-Typically, $\varepsilon$ is set to a constant, but may be set smaller for individual mechanisms during compositions (as discussed later). $\delta$ is the probability with which $M$ breaches privacy, so it should be negligible.
+Typically, $\varepsilon$ is set to a constant, but may be set smaller for individual mechanisms during compositions (as discussed later).
+Roughly speaking\footnote{To be precise, the probabilistic interpretation is slightly stronger than the stated definition, where it implies the definition and is implied by it up to a small loss in the privacy parameters \cite{kasiviswanathan2014semantics, zhao2019reviewing}.}, $\delta$ is the probability with which $M$ breaches privacy, so it should be negligible.
 In particular, the mechanism is said to satisfy \textit{pure}-DP if $\delta=0$; the $\delta>0$ case is then called \textit{approximate}-DP.

 Depending on how the neighboring relationship $\sim$ is defined, we arrive at different DP variants.
 In the \textit{central} model of DP, $x \sim x'$ iff they differ by a single record.
 This models the situation where there is a trusted data curator who collects and publishes privatized query results.
 Alternatively, if we set $x\sim x'$ between all pairs of distinct inputs, then the model becomes what is known as \textit{local} DP \cite{erlingsson2014rappor}.
 This corresponds to the scenario where each data owner privatizes his/her input before sending it to the curator, who is potentially malicious.